mlswg/mls-protocol/draft-ietf-mls-protocol.md

-As discussed in {{extensibility}}, unknown extensions in `GroupInfo.extensions` MUST be ignored, and the creator of a `GroupInfo` object SHOULD include some random extensions to help ensure that other clients correctly ignore unknown extensions.
+As discussed in {{extensibility}}, unknown extensions in `GroupInfo.extensions` MUST be ignored, and the creator of a `GroupInfo` object SHOULD include some random GREASE extensions to help ensure that other clients correctly ignore unknown extensions.
 Extensions in `GroupInfo.group_context.extensions`, however, MUST be supported by the new joiner.